rafaelsouzaribeiro/go-chat-with-mqtt/README.md

-<p>Chat application with MQTT and Cassandra, implementing user registration, login and logout, emoji support, an online and offline user list, message sending, message counters, and alert notifications using Go, HTML, CSS, JavaScript, HTML5. </p>
+<p>Chat application with MQTT and Cassandra, implementing user registration, login and logout, emoji support, an online/offline user list, message sending, message counters, and alert notifications using Go, HTML, CSS, JavaScript, and HTML5. </p>
 <br/>
 <p>To create the keyspace and tables in Cassandra, just run the following Makefile commands in the project root:</p>